Hot summer days cry out for cool and creamy Chocolate Strawberry Semifreddo.

 The thin ribbon of chocolate sandwiched between two crisp biscuits adds just the right touch of chocolate to this cool ice cream dessert.
 I melted a little semi-sweet chocolate and dipped strawberries as a garnish to make it prettier, but you don’t need them at all.

 If you’ve got guests coming for dinner, you’ll impress them for sure with this dessert (and you’ll get to say semifreddo again).
 You’ll also be your family’s favorite person if you jazz up a weekend OR weekday by whipping this out of the freezer.

 Don’t worry if the ice cream mixture oozes out between the Milano cookies.
 It just makes it look homemade and that’s a good thing.

 Helpful Hint: I usually put this together the night before I plan to serve it.
 Freeze it and forget it until dessert time.

-- Combine hulled strawberries and powdered sugar in a food processor and process until pureed.
-Reserve ¼ cup puree and whisk the rest with the marshmallow cream until well combined.
+Combine hulled strawberries and powdered sugar in a food processor and process until pureed.
+Set aside 1/4 cup of the puree and whish the remaining with marshmallow cream until well combined.

-- Let ice-cream cake stand at room temperature 5-10 minutes before serving.
+Let the ice cream cake stand at room temperature for 5 minutes before removing from the springform pan.